Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/09/summer-2025-update/index.md

 Really, after all those years, I'm used to it.
 Like everyone else here.
 We shrug, we buckle down, we continue working hard.

 The final update of this year likely won't say anything different.
 I will have finally finished all my "level 1" products for the online store.
 I will hopefully take a bit of a break around the holidays.
-And if lucky, my book will be published and maybe generate some sales/popularity.

 And then, next year, you can all finally gaze in wonder at the beauty of an online store I launched ;)